German parties extend coalition talks | DW | 03.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A week after Germany's parliamentary elections, the main four parties are starting formal coalition talks.
-The conservative and social democrat parties are both seeking lead the new government.
+A week after Germany's parliamentary election, the main four parties are starting formal coalition talks.
+The conservative CDU and center-left Social Democrat parties are both seeking to lead the new government.

 The center-left SPD won just over a quarter of the votes in last week's election, more than any other party